 Gallop, Annabel Teh with Bernard Arps.
 Golden Letters: writing traditions of Indonesia.
 London, 1991.

-Manuscripts concerning Indonesia in European languages include the writings of politicians, diplomats, academics, travelers, missionaries, artists and journalists.
+Manuscripts concerning Indonesia in European languages include the writings of politicians, diplomats, academics, travellers, missionaries, artists and journalists.
 Most of our manuscripts in European languages are included in the Manuscripts catalogue.

 There are also manuscript materials relevant to Indonesia in the India Office Library Private Papers.
 Those relating to Sir Thomas Stamford Raffles and Colin Mackenzie are of particular interest for Indonesia.